Deijin27/wren-xsequence/docs.md

 ### elementValue(name)

 Gets the String value of the first element of this name.
 Since an element's value is never null, this will only be null if the element is not found.

+### elements

+Sequence of the child elements

+### elements(name)

+Gets all elements of the given name.
+An empty sequence if no elements are found

 ### nodes